auth0/docs/articles/libraries/_includes/_configure_embedded_login.md

 ### Configure Auth0 for Embedded Login

-<% if (library === 'lock') { %>
-Lock v11 use cross-origin calls inside hidden iframes to perform authentication.
+Lock v11 or Auth0.js v9 when implementing a custom login dialog, will use cross-origin calls inside hidden iframes to perform authentication.
 To make sure this can be done securely, Auth0 needs to know the domains where you will be hosting your applications.
-<% } else { %>
-If you implement a custom login dialog with Auth0.js v9, it will use cross-origin calls inside hidden iframes to perform authentication.
-To make sure this can be done securely, Auth0 needs to know the domains where you will be hosting your applications.
-<% } %>

 Add the domain to the **Allowed Web Origins** field.
 You can find this field in the [Client Settings](${manage_url}/#/clients/${account.clientId}/settings).